eukras/article-wiki/README.md

 ![Editor screenshot](media/screenshots/editor.png)

-Images are of v.0.1.1.
-Note also the 'Theme' button in the footer for low-light reading or editing.
+* Images are of v.0.1.1.
+* See also the 'Theme' button in the footer for low-light reading or editing.

 ## Prerequisites, Installation, Tests, Deployment